 One of Jane’s disappointments these days is she doesn’t get to show her dogs as much as she wants.
 Her work commitments means she is busiest running her facility most weekends, and it’s important she can be there for her clients.
 “Showing dogs is a luxury, and it is rare that I can afford to have a day away, especially in the busiest time of the week.”

-Seriously though, with 7 marathons completed in 2016, and the goal of 10 for 2017, plus a number of triathlons and half Iron Man events, it’s a challenge to fit around training schedule, dogs, and visits.
+Seriously though, with 7 marathons completed in 2016, 5 in 3 months in 2017 with another 5 scheduled, plus a number of triathlons and half Iron Man events, it’s a challenge to fit around training schedule, dogs, and visits.
+Jane has now officially started training for her first “Ironman” event.
 And it’s one of the reasons why visits are limited.
 This is also hampered by the problem of people either not turning up to set appointments or running late.
 So Jane will talk with you carefully and swap emails and text messages before visits to ensure that you are pretty close to a fit for this breed.

 Check out this article here on Jane’s first marathon attempt:

 Jane is Australia’s first specialist Portuguese Water Dog judge, and now has her licence for Group 6.
 She is her dogs’ worst critic and firmly believes that in order to breed better dogs you must be intimate with both their strengths and weaknesses.